insigmo/ansible_scripts/README.md

     └── vars.yml
 ```

-The `logs/` directory for logs which fetched from hosts:
+The `logs/` directory for logs which fetched from hosts

-The `playbooks/` directory for playbook instructions which will be run on each server :
+The `playbooks/` directory for playbook instructions which will be run on each server:

 ```
     playbooks/